inlets/inlets.dev/blog/_posts/2024-08-09-local-ollama-tunnel-k3s.md

 We exposed the control-plane for the tunnel server over a cloud Load Balancer, however if you have multiple tunnels, you can use a Kubernetes Ingress Controller instead, and direct traffic to the correct tunnel based on the hostname and an Ingress record.
 If you take this route, just remove the `--auto-tls-san` flags from the inlets-pro command as they will no longer be needed.
 You can use cert-manager to terminate TLS instead.

+If you'd like to see a live demo, watch the video below:

+{% include youtube.html id="F_2IIxrGurI" %}

 If you enjoyed this post, you can find similar examples in the [inlets docs](https://docs.inlets.dev/), or on the [inlets blog](https://inlets.dev/blog/).

 You may also like: